mamadpierre/NOAA-Refined-Stations/README.md

 Furthermore, as mentioned by https://www7.ncdc.noaa.gov/CDO/cdoselect.cmd?datasetabbv=GSOD&countryabbv=IR&georegionabbv=&resolution=40:
 The following data and products may have conditions placed on their international commercial use.
 They can be used within the U.S. or for non-commercial international activities without restriction.
 The non-U.S. data cannot be redistributed for commercial purposes.
 Re-distribution of these data by others must provide this same notification.
 One must agrees to above mentioned terms to use any data from this repository.

+Refined-Stations are those stations where
+i) The station was active up to 2017 ii) It has a year with at least 1000 clean data points.

+"refinedStations" file contains such stations.
+The format is [Station ID, list[year]].
+For instance:
+['46084', [2002, 2003, 2004, 2005, 2006, 2007, 2008, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017]].
+You can see that the year 2009 is missing.
+It means that in that year less than 1000 clean data points where measured.